doobidoo/shodh-memory/README.md

 ---

-## Why Shodh-Memory?

-Most AI memory solutions require cloud connectivity. **Shodh-Memory runs 100% offline** - critical for:

-- **Robots** operating in warehouses, mines, or disaster zones
-- **Drones** flying beyond network coverage
-- **Defense systems** requiring air-gapped operation
-- **Privacy-sensitive** applications

-Built in Rust with Python bindings. ~50MB footprint.
-Sub-millisecond retrieval.
+Offline AI memory system for robotics and edge devices.
+Rust backend with Python bindings.

 ## How Memory Works